1. Best overall

 With toe, heel and ankle protection, and featuring Leatt's RideGrip grippy sole and weather resistant uppers and tongue.

-Despite having been around for years, the Five Ten Freerider Pro still has the highest grip, the best damping properties and the best stiffness-to-pedal-feel balance out of any shoe we've ridden.
-It's arguably the best flat pedal mountain bike shoe available.
+Despite having been around for years, the Five Ten Freerider Pro still has the highest grip, the best damping properties and the best stiffness-to-pedal-feel balance out of any shoe we've ever ridden.
+While it has lots of worthy rivals these days, we still rate it as the best flat pedal mountain bike shoe available.

 At the heart of the Freerider Pro is Five Ten’s proven Stealth S1 rubber sole with its signature dot pattern.
 It creates a maximum-hold feel on the pedals resulting in the confidence to constantly attack, without the thought of your foot ever bouncing off or losing grip unexpectedly, regardless of the trail.

-The vibe-damping characteristics mean it does a great job of soaking up impacts and high-frequency buzz too, and we found even on long alpine tracks they offer protection against foot cramps or discomfort.
+The vibe-damping characteristics mean it does a great job of soaking up impacts and high-frequency buzz too, and we found even on long alpine descents they offer protection against foot cramps or discomfort.

 Unlike the standard Freerider, the Pro version uses a shank in the midsole for more support for pedaling and greater protection on longer runs – but it doesn't compromise on pedal feel.

-The simple synthetic upper is weather-resistant, quick-drying and gets a hardened toe box for protection, and we found the fit snug, secure around the heels, but not restrictive.
+The simple synthetic upper is weather-resistant, quick-drying and get hardened toe and heel boxes for protection.
+We found the fit snug, secure around the heels, but not restrictive.

-The upper can take a few rides to bed in and soften up, but after a ton of hammer both in the UK and abroad, our test pair is still only showing slight signs of wear.
+The uppers can take a few rides to bed in, but after months of hammer both in the UK and abroad, our review pair is still only showing slight signs of wear.

-Check out our Five Ten Freerider Pro review for more.
+Check out our Five Ten Freerider Pro review or our Five Ten Freerider Pro vs Fox Union Flat head-to-head for more.

-If you're looking for a flat pedal shoe that won't break the bank, Pinnacle's Cedar shoes should definitely be on your radar.
-Not only is their price extremely competitive, but they offer a range of desirable features too.
+If you're looking for a flat pedal shoe that won't break the bank, Pinnacle's Cedar shoes should definitely be on your list.
+Not only is their RRP extremely competitive, but they offer a range of top features too.

-While the soles bear an uncanny resemblance to the Stealth rubber soles found on Five Ten shoes, we found the compound to be slightly harder and so not quite as grippy during testing.
-The uppers are narrower than Five Ten Freeriders and while the Cedars sport toe and heel reinforcement, there's less protection than most of the leading shoes.
+While the soles bear a definite resemblance to the Stealth rubber soles found on Five Ten shoes, we found the compound to be slightly harder and so not quite as grippy during testing.
+The uppers are narrower than Five Ten Freeriders and while the Cedars sport toe and heel reinforcement, there's less protection than most leading shoes.

-The advantage of less protection means lower weight, and at 680g per pair (size 10 US, 9 UK, 43 EU), they're definitely some of the lightest shoes around.
+The flipside of less protection means lower weight, and at 680g per pair (size 10 US, 9 UK, 43 EU), they're definitely some of the lightest flat shoes around.

 We'd recommend the Cedars as a good budget option for hitting less threatening trails and they're vastly superior to riding in regular trainers/sneakers.
 But if you want maximum foot protection, they're not the best choice.
 In addition to the men's version, women's and junior models are available too.